PSFC-HEDP/cps-analysis/README.md

  This analysis also currently assumes a slit width of 2mm.
  You will need to modify the script if you want to use it for 1mm.

+ I don't currently allow the user to set the data region, so if part of the scan is bad there's no way to remove it.
+ I probably could make it so clicking after you set the background would do it... but I haven't.

  Lastly, there is no provision for ramped background subtraction, so users will have to make do with flat background for now.